cwmatthew/clarusway-devenv/README.md

 <img src="./assets/ohmzsh.png" alt="oh-my-zsh" style="zoom: 67%;" />

 *The install might have asked you to make* `zsh` *as your Login Shell.
-Due to implementation of shell on Git Bash, it is recommended to keep default shell as* `bash` *for git bash only.
+Due to implementation of shell on Git Bash, chsh command is not available *on git for windows bash.
 We will turn around this issue later on.*

 *Except Git Bash, feel free to change your login shell for zsh when asked, or via running command:* `chsh -s $(which zsh)`  *This setting is user specific, no need to prefix* `sudo`